Laboratories, The Giant (“Der Riese” ), near Breslau

-The voice came back, more clear than before but yet still a whisper, as though it were coming from someone right next to Edward.
+The voice came back, clearer than before and yet still a whisper, as though it were coming from someone right next to Edward.

-Frightened by the closeness and the tingling in his ear, Richtofen cringed and turned his head to face Doctor Schuster, but there was no one in the cave with him.
+Frightened by the closeness and the tingling in his ear, Richtofen turned his head to face the speaker, but there was no one in the chamber with him.

 “Why are you whispering to me?
 There's no need for that.”

 In his frightened state, Richtofen had leaned back onto the pyramid's front-facing panel, causing the grooves to spark and the dial to turn.